 Relation~\eqref{eq:ConjPsiQt} represents a huge simplification compared to both~\eqref{eq:CumulQtFinal} and~\eqref{eq:DerCumulQ} because (i) it only involves the solution of the MFT equation $q(x,1)$ at the final time $t=1$; (ii) the optimal profile $q(x,1)$ is involved only through its value on each side of the origin $q(0^\pm,1)$ and its derivatives at the origin $\partial_x q(0^\pm,1)$ and not through an integral over all values $q(x,1)$; (iii) it is expressed in terms of ``physical'' quantities only: the chemical potential $\mu(\rho)$ and the antiderivative of the diffusion coefficient $D(\rho)$.\\

 We now prove that the conjecture~\eqref{eq:ConjPsiQt} is indeed correct.
-The proof relies on two main ingredients: a conservation law which results from the MFT equations~(\ref{eq:MFTbulk}) and the Hamiltonian structure of the MFT action~\eqref{eq:MFTaction}.
+The proof relies on two conservation laws which result from the Hamiltonian structure of the MFT equations~(\ref{eq:MFTbulk}).
 Although we will provide alternative (and shorter) proofs in Section~\ref{sec:Extensions} below, we give here a detailed proof which sheds light on the main ingredients needed for the shortcut to work.